tdongsi/tdongsi.github.io/source/_posts/Vertica/2015-12-09-set-up-two-node-vertica-sandbox-vms-on-mac.markdown

 echo never > /sys/kernel/mm/redhat_transparent_hugepage/enabled
 ```

 Those issues are the most common issues that I frequently encountered.
-For other issues and troubleshooting tips, check "Troubleshooting" section below.
+For other issues, more discussions and troubleshooting tips, check "Troubleshooting" section below.
 Remember to shutdown Vertica database before rebooting one or more nodes in the VM cluster.

 After making sure Vertica is running on the three VMs, follow the steps from [here](https://my.vertica.com/docs/7.1.x/HTML/index.htm#Authoring/GettingStartedGuide/InstallingAndConnectingToVMart/QuickInstallation.htm) to create a Vertica database.